mlab817/faqs/src/da-gad-initiatives/what-is-gesi-and-how-are-gesi-activities-being-funded.md

 ---
  title: What is GESI and how are GESI Activities being funded?

-tags: ["gesi","gesi","activities","funded"]

  ---

-### DA GAD Initiatives
+## DA GAD Initiatives

-## What is GESI and how are GESI Activities being funded?
+# What is GESI and how are GESI Activities being funded?

  - GESI stands for Gender Equality and Social Inclusion.
 It is a concept that addresses unequal power relations experienced by people on the grounds of gender, wealth, ability, location, caste/ethnicity, language, and agency or a combination of these dimensions.